ASTROGBAE/DungeonLyte/README.md

 ## How to make a game

-Simply write your adventure in the Dracolysh language (see section 'Adventure game code: Dracoysh') in a text file.
+Simply write your adventure in the Dracolysh language (see section 'Adventure language: Dracoysh') in a text file.
 Name that file 'game.txt', place it in the /data file and run the Java code.

-## Adventure game code: Dracoysh
+## Adventure language: Dracoysh

 Since the dawn of the world, ancient dragons have written in their infernal tongue, Dracoysh.

 The basic syntax (called a 'drake') is themed around the body of a dragon.
 Each body acts to return a data object from the compiler and usually exists within a linear context with other drake objects.
 Syntax as follows:

-> $HEADER[Title]: tail
+> HEADER[Title]: tail

 - HEADER: the return data type of the drake, which in capitals and is a defined set specified by Dracolysh.
 For now this set includes a ROOM and DOOR object (see the 'Game objects' section for more details).